nixworks/public/news/2010/05/11/index.md

 ##### Conservative Party
 ### [The Conservative Party's David Cameron kisses the hands of Queen Elizabeth II to become Prime Minister of the United Kingdom after Gordon Brown resigns as Prime Minister and as Leader of the British Labour Party. ](/news/2010/05/11/the-conservative-party-s-david-cameron-kisses-the-hands-of-queen-elizabeth-ii-to-become-prime-minister-of-the-united-kingdom-after-gordon-br.md)
-_Context: Prime Minister, Labour Party, Conservative Party, David Cameron, kisses the hands, Queen Elizabeth II, Gordon Brown_
+_Context: David Cameron, Queen Elizabeth II, Labour Party, Conservative Party, kisses the hands, Gordon Brown, Prime Minister_

 ##### Corazon Aquino
 ### [The son of Corazon Aquino, Benigno Aquino III, appears set to win the presidency in the Philippine elections, which have been marred by deadly violence and malfunctioning voting machines. ](/news/2010/05/11/the-son-of-corazon-aquino-benigno-aquino-iii-appears-set-to-win-the-presidency-in-the-philippine-elections-which-have-been-marred-by-dead.md)
-_Context: Noynoy Aquino, President, Philippine general election, 2010, Corazon Aquino_
+_Context: President, Corazon Aquino, Philippine general election, 2010, Noynoy Aquino_

 ##### Parliament of Egypt
 ### [The Egyptian parliament votes to extend the country's almost three decade state of emergency for a further two years, drawing criticism from foreign governments, opposition groups, dissidents and human-rights organizations concerned with the effect that extensive police powers and the suspension of constitutional rights has on human rights in Egypt.](/news/2010/05/11/the-egyptian-parliament-votes-to-extend-the-country-s-almost-three-decade-state-of-emergency-for-a-further-two-years-drawing-criticism-from.md)